-- Candidates have the right to appeal all decisions related to (a) their application, and (b) examination results and scoring.
+- Candidates have the right to appeal all decisions related to (a) their application, and (b) examination result.

-- A written appeal must be filed, within a one-year time period, addressed to the Executive Director.
+- A written appeal must be filed, within 60 days, addressed to the Executive Director.
 The appeal shall state the basis upon which the appeal is requested and should include any supplemental documentation deemed helpful by the applicant or examinee.